 - Pillow jump

-Set up a pile of pillows in the middle of a room, away from obstacles, and encourage your two-year-old to jump in the pillow pile.
+Set up a pile of pillows in the middle of a room, away from obstacles, and encourage your 2 year old to jump in the pillow pile.
 Another option is to place a toddler mattress on the floor to jump on.
-Learning how to jump with both feet off the ground is a key developmental milestone for two-year-olds so this is a great activity for working on this physical literacy skill.
+Learning how to jump with both feet off the ground is a key developmental milestone for 2 year olds so this is a great activity for working on this physical literacy skill.

 - Obstacle course

 Combine stepping stones, tunnel, and mattress slide for the perfect toddler obstacle course!
-This activity gets your two-year-olds practicing a range of movement skills and is great for burning energy.
+This activity gets your 2 year olds practicing a range of movement skills and is great for burning energy.
 And when you want to get outside, here are some more ideas for creating your own outdoor obstacle course.

 - Fantastic fort

-Lean a toddler mattress onto a couch or dining table, drap some blankets on top and place some pillows on the floor to create a fantastic fort for your two-year-old.
+Lean a toddler mattress onto a couch or dining table, drap some blankets on top and place some pillows on the floor to create a fantastic fort for your 2 year old.
 This activity is great for encouraging creative play.

 Toss it, bounce it, and roll it